moushicheng/core/packages/compiler-sfc/README.md

 ## API

-The API is intentionally low-level due to the various considerations when integrating Vue SFCs in a build system:
+The API is intentionally[故意的] low-level due to[由于] the various considerations when integrating[整合] Vue SFCs in a build system:

 - Separate hot-module replacement (HMR) for script, template and styles